janefung/wireframing-lecture/README.md

 ## Why is a wireframe important?

 A wireframe is important because it increases the chances that your product will be viable.
 A **viable product** is one that helps a user achieve their goals.
 Studies of successful products that go to market repeatedly show that users don't care that much about features.
 They only care about achieving their goals.
+The following diagram illustrates the difference between building a Minimum Viable Product (MVP) by focusing on product features versus focusing on user goals.

 ![](https://public-media.interaction-design.org/images/uploads/e110f6dc07d9e8ebe1ea8251eab2a359.png)